Martinique: Flora and fauna

 The northern end of the island catches most of the rainfall and is heavily forested, featuring species such as bamboo, mahogany, rosewood and West Indian locust.
 The south is drier and dominated by savanna-like brush, including cacti, Copaiba balsam, logwood and acacia.

 Anole lizards and fer-de-lance snakes are native to the island.
 Mongooses (Urva auropunctata), introduced in the 1800s to control the snake population, have become a particularly cumbersome introduced species as they prey upon bird eggs and have exterminated or endangered a number of native birds, including the Martinique trembler, white-breasted trembler and White-breasted Thrasher.
 Bat species include the Jamaican fruit bat, the Antillean fruit-eating bat, the Little yellow-shouldered bat, Davy's naked-backed bat, the Greater bulldog bat, Schwartz's myotis, and the Mexican free-tailed bat.

 Beaches

-Martinique has many beaches: those in the south of the island are of white sand, unlike those in the north which are of volcanic origin and therefore of black or gray sand.
+Martinique has many beaches: those in the south of the island have white sand, unlike those in the north which are of volcanic origin and therefore have black or gray sand.

-Most of the beaches are wild, without services and without surveillance, but some are organized and give the possibility to do sports and activities related to the sea.
+Most of the beaches are wild, without services and without surveillance, but some are organized and enable water-sports and marine activities.